-Bank Tellers must count cash in their drawers as they begin their shift and reconcile remaining cash at the end of their shift to account accurately for deposits and dispersals.
+Bank tellers answer questions about bank products and services and direct customers to other staff for more complex bank transactions.
+They must count cash in their drawers as they begin their shift and reconcile remaining cash at the end of their shift to account accurately for deposits and dispersals.

 Most tellers work in the branches of community and commercial banks.
 Some tellers work for credit unions.